 Painting is always in a state of flux.

-Beginners often get discouraged when they draw an object and say “Oh that’s wrong, I’m rubbish at drawing” whereas altering mistakes and fine tuning details are all part of drawing.
+Beginners often get discouraged when they draw an object and say “Oh that’s wrong, I’m rubbish at drawing” whereas altering mistakes and fine-tuning details are all part of a drawing.

 And let’s not forget, these techniques are to create realistic paintings and drawings.